CHEAP TRICK

 2. Come On Christmas

 Notes: Some CD copies from the first printing came with a bonus CD single, containing two songs produced by the uncompromising Steve Albini.
 The band-written "Baby Talk" is full of raw punkish fury, while the cover of the Move's "Brontosaurus" is a fast-paced rock-and-roll treat.
-The CD is available in Japan, and it includes "Baby Talk" and "Brontosaurus" as bonus tracks.
+The Japanese CD includes "Baby Talk" and "Brontosaurus" as bonus tracks.

 Track Listing: